accrescent/accrescent/SECURITY.md

 ## Supported Versions

-Only the latest version of Accroissant is supported.
+Only the latest version of Accrescent is supported.

 ## Reporting a vulnerability